Postbankruptcy Discrimination: What Is and Isn't Allowed

 • deny you a contract, such as a contract for a construction project.

-In general, once any government-related debt has been discharged, all acts against you that arise out of that debt also must end.
+In general, once any government-related debt has been discharged, all acts against you arising from that debt must also end.
 If, for example, you lost your driver's license because you didn't pay a court judgment that resulted from a car accident, you must be granted a license once the debt is discharged.
-If your license was also suspended because you didn't have insurance, you may not get your license back until you meet the requirements set forth in your state's financial responsibility law.
-If, however, the judgment wasn't discharged, you can still be denied your license until you pay up.

 Discrimination by Private Entities